publiccodenet/CraftSpace/README-GITHUB.md

 ### Manual Trigger

-1. First, rename the workflow by removing the `.disabled` suffix
-2. Go to "Actions" tab in the GitHub repository
+1. Go to "Actions" tab in the GitHub repository
-3. Select the workflow you want to run
+2. Select the workflow you want to run
-4. Click "Run workflow"
+3. Click "Run workflow"
-5. Set "enable" to "true"
+4. Set any workflow input parameters
-6. Click "Run workflow" button
+5. Click "Run workflow" button

 ### Adding New Components